 If you are pregnant, it’s important to take precautions against viral infections.
 A viral infection is a contagious illness.
 Most viruses will not hurt your baby.
-However, some viruses can cause miscarriage or birth defects in your baby.
+However, some viruses can cause miscarriage or birth defects.
 A virus can affect your respiratory tract (breathing) and can cause other symptoms.
 The flu and the common cold are examples of viral infections.
 Other examples are:

 - Zika virus

 Pregnant women can be exposed to people with viral infections.
 They spread directly through touching, kissing, or sexual activity.
-You can get them indirectly, through coughing or sneezing.
-They also spread through contact with infected surfaces, food, and water.
-This doesn’t mean you will become sick.
+You can also get them indirectly, through coughing or sneezing.
+They can spread through contact with infected surfaces, food, and water.
+Just being exposed doesn’t mean you will become sick.

 Path to improved health